getmoin/schedubot-usvisa/readme.md

-# USA Visa Appointment Extension
+# USA Visa Appointment Extension V2

 ## What It Is

 Automated Chrome, (Brave, Vivaldi or any chrome fork) extension that monitors the US visa appointment system and automatically books earlier appointment dates when they become available.

 **Target Website:** `https://ais.usvisa-info.com/[country]/niv/schedule/[userId]/appointment`
 Give a ⭐ if you find this useful

 ---

 ## Key Features

-- Continuous monitoring every ~3 minutes
+### Core Features
+- **Lightning-fast parallel checking** - Checks all locations simultaneously for maximum speed
 - Multi-location checking (Toronto, Calgary, Vancouver)
 - Automatic booking when better dates are found
 - Date range filtering
 - Start/Stop controls
-- Random delays to avoid detection
-- XSS protection and error handling
+- Fully customizable delay settings (1 second to 5 minutes)

+### V2 Enhancements (New!)
+- 🚀 **Parallel Facility Checking** - All locations checked simultaneously instead of sequentially
+- 🔄 **Smart Retry Logic** - Up to 3 automatic retry attempts if booking fails
+- 🎯 **Multiple Time Slot Attempts** - Tries ALL available time slots, not just the first one
+- 🔐 **Session Validation** - Automatically checks if you're still logged in
+- 🔔 **Audio Alerts** - Sound notifications when appointments are found or booking succeeds/fails
+- 📊 **Real-time Status Updates** - See exactly what's happening with booking attempts
+- 🛡️ **Enhanced Error Recovery** - Robust error handling for edge cases and race conditions
+- 📝 **Detailed Logging** - Better debugging with emoji-enhanced console logs

 ---